abelcarreras/phonolammps/README.md

 --------------------------

 ```
-python setup.py install --user
+# python setup.py install --user
 ```

 Command line interface
 ----------------------
-phonoLAMMPS has a similar interface to phonopy to allow to rapidly calculate the 2nd order force constants in a file format ready to use with phonopy.
-Also allows quick preview of phonon band structure (requires seekpath).
+phonoLAMMPS has a similar interface to phonopy to allow to quicky calculate the 2nd order force constants in a file format ready to use with phonopy.
+Also allows features a quick preview of the phonon band structure (requires seekpath).

 ```
 # phonolammps in.lammps -c POSCAR_unitcell --dim 3 3 3 -p